-Rina Banerjee, Bacteria, 2012, acrylic on watercolor paper, courtesy of Ota Fine Arts, Shanghai/Singapore/Tokyo. © Rina Banerjee.
+Rina Banerjee, Bacteria, 2012, acrylic on watercolor paper, Courtesy of Ota Fine Arts, Shanghai/Singapore/Tokyo. © Rina Banerjee.
 Image courtesy of Ota Fine Arts, Shanghai/Singapore/Tokyo

-Rina Banerjee's work investigates fragmented experiences of identity, culture, and tradition prevalent in diasporic communities, or communities of people who have moved away from their ancestral homeland.
+Rina Banerjee's work investigates fragmented experiences of identity, culture and tradition prevalent in diasporic communities, or communities where people have moved from one country to another.
 Through exploring these pieces of histories, she connects her own stories with us in a blur of materials and imagery.
-Banerjee's poetic titles add to the multiple angles we can see and understand these works.
-In many ways, the crossovers with these multicultural materials in her work encourages us to connect with one another as our histories also cross over.
+Banerjee's poetic titles adds to the multiple angles we can see and understand these works.
+In many ways, the crossovers with these multicultural materials in her work encourages us to connect with each other as our histories also, crossover.

-Rina Banerjee, Make me a summary of the world!..., 2014, mixed media, courtesy of the artist and Galerie Nathalie Obadia, Paris/Brussels. © Rina Banerjee.
-Installation view of Rina Banerjee: Make Me a Summary of the World, Frist Art
+Rina Banerjee, Make me a summary of the world! . . . , 2014, mixed media, Courtesy of the artist and Galerie Nathalie Obadia, Paris/Brussels.

+© Rina Banerjee: Installation view of Rina Banerjee: Make Me a Summary of the World, Frist Art